 I always like hearing about products that others rave about because I am reluctant to try them first myself for fear of making my skin worse.
 When Anna from Tropic skincare contacted me to tell me about her products I was intrigued.
 Tropic was created by Susan Ma who appeared on The Apprentice.
 She didn’t win but Alan Sugar still invested in her skincare range as he saw a unique business opportunity and really believed in the brand.
 All the products are free from animal testing, they contain all-natural ingredients, are free from chemicals and are vegan-friendly.
 Anna told me how the products had left her skin soft and glowing and asked if I would like to give a selection of items a go.
 I happily agreed because not only did it give me the chance to try out these fab products it also gave me the opportunity to support a Hampshire Mum with her new venture.

-She quickly packaged up my goodies to try for 2 weeks (please note these weren’t given to me and I was required to send them back) along with a catalogue so I could view the full range.
+She quickly packaged up my goodies to try for 2 weeks along with a catalogue so I could view the full range. (please note these weren’t given to me and I was required to send them back.
+I chose to write this Tropic Skincare review to share my experience)

 I received the Tropic Skincare Travel Essentials Kit, which is a brand new item containing all the ‘must-haves’ in smaller sizes, perfect for when you are on the go.
 These are picked for this kit as they are all designed to keep your skin hydrated, refreshed and protected.